Nutty Coconut Granola Bars Recipe

 - Working quickly, transfer the mixture into an oiled baking dish (Mine was 9 x 13).

-- Using a piece of parchment paper that is large enough to cover the entire surface area, press down the mixture down using your flat hand(s) to compress it tightly.
-If you don’t pack it down tight enough, these will not stick together when you cut them.
+- Using a piece of parchment paper that is large enough to cover the entire surface area, press the mixture down using your flat hand(s) to compress it tightly.
+If you don't pack it down tight enough, these will not stick together when you cut them.

 - Storage: Once these have been cut, it’s best to wrap them individually in parchment or plastic wrap and store in the freezer.
 If they warm to room temperature, they start to fall apart.

 - Note: These can be a bit sticky on the bottom where the brown rice syrup settles as it cools.
-You can dust the top with a little sucanat if you find you need to, but these are generally sweet enough.
+You can dust the top with a little Sucanat if you find you need to, but these are generally sweet enough.
 Your best bet is to just have a napkin you can wipe your hands on after eating them.
 The stickiness is minimal.
-(Or try dipping the bottoms in dark chocolate and chilling on a parchment lined cookie sheet overnight!)
+(Or try dipping the bottoms in dark chocolate and chilling on a parchment-lined cookie sheet overnight!)

 Notes